 Carla Frege, Felipe Lopez-Hilfiker, Liang Zhu, Ben Bensaoula

-Semiconductor manufacturing often involves hundreds of processes that do not occur in a continuous sequence.
-Between steps, wafers are transported and stored in specialized plastic enclosures called Front Opening Unified Pods (FOUPs).
-Certain defects in wafers have been related to increases in the time between processes (“queue times”) and to the interaction of wafers with compounds that outgas from the surfaces inside the FOUPs .
-Precise and sensitive measurement of the outgassing compounds could guide process adjustments to decrease defects related to queue time and optimize the cleaning process of individual FOUPs prior to loading with new batches of wafers.
-More importantly, such measurements could inform development of next generation of FOUPs using novel polymeric materials and new surface treatment procedures .
-This work presents use of a TOFWERK Vocus chemical ionization mass spectrometer for continuous monitoring of FOUP outgassing after a process that simulated standard cleaning procedures.
+Semiconductor manufacturing often involves hundreds of processes.
+Between manufacturing stages, wafers are transported and stored in specialized plastic enclosures; Front Opening Unified Pods (FOUPs).
+Wafer defects have been related to increases in the time between processes (“queue times”) and the interaction of wafers with compounds that outgas from the surfaces inside the FOUPs .
+Precise and sensitive monitoring of outgassing compounds guides process adjustments to decrease defects and optimize FOUP cleaning processes.
+Measurements also inform the development of new FOUPs, using novel polymeric materials, and new surface treatment procedures .
+This work demonstrates use of a ClearFab AMC Monitor continuously monitoring FOUP outgassing after standard cleaning procedures.

-Outgassing from a FOUP (~50 liters) was monitored using a Vocus CI-TOF mass spectrometer with an Aim Reactor using iodide and protonated ethanol dimers as reagent ions (Figure 1).
-The Vocus CI-TOF directly samples air and instantaneously reports the concentrations of trace organic and inorganic compounds in the air.
+FOUP outgassing (~50 liters) was monitored using a ClearFab AMC Monitor (Figure 1).
+The monitor directly sampled the air and instantaneously reported concentrations of trace organic and inorganic compounds.

-Experiments were conducted by spraying two solutions into the FOUP, one containing molecular acids (MA) and volatile organic compounds (VOCs), and the other containing molecular bases (MB).
-After spraying the solution the FOUP was flushed with nitrogen to simulate the cleaning process.
-The equivalent mass deposited into the FOUP from the solution ranged between 0.15 µg to 1 µg.
-Hydrofluoric acid (HF) was introduced into the FOUP using a permeation tube with an emission rate of 125 ng/min.
-The internal volume of the FOUP was flushed with a constant flow of N2 (2 L/min) to ensure the FOUP interior was well mixed and to simulate the cleaning of the FOUP container.
+Experiments were conducted by spraying a solution containing hydrochloric acid (HCl), hydrobromic acid (HBr), formic acid (CH2O2), acetic acid (CH3COOH), and nitric acid (HNO3) into the FOUP and then flushing with nitrogen to sanitize.
+The equivalent mass deposited from the solution ranged between 0.15 µg to 1 µg.
+Hydrofluoric acid (HF) was introduced using a permeation tube with an emission rate of 125 ng/min.
+The internal volume was flushed with a constant flow of N2 (2 L/min) to ensure the FOUP interior was well mixed and to simulate the cleaning of the FOUP container.
 This resulted in a FOUP ventilation rate of < 60 minutes.

-The measurement protocol had three steps: 1) measure the background of the FOUP for 5 minutes to establish the clean FOUP background 2) place the HF permeation tube inside the FOUP for two minutes and then immediately inject the acid solution 3) continuously measure the mixing and subsequent decay of the introduced compounds until concentrations return to background values.
+The measurement protocol had three steps: (1) measure the FOUP background for 5 minutes, (2) place the HF permeation tube inside the FOUP for two minutes and immediately inject the acid solution, (3) continuously measure the mixing and subsequent decay of the compounds until concentrations return to background values.

 - Jeong et al. Control of Wafer Slot-Dependent Outgassing Defects during Semiconductor Manufacture Processes.
 2019.
 DOI: 10.1109/ASMC.2019.8791794